 “This was mainly my project but I had a lot of help from some very talented people in the studio so in the end it was a Banks & Miles production.
 I was very keen that it should be visually a monoline letter which meant we had to compensate for the optical illusion between vertical and horizontal line of the same width.
 This was particularly difficult in the curved letters.
 Although we used geometric shapes as far as possible there were points at which only free hand rendering would do the trick.”

 The brief required that the component parts of the Post Office, which included telecommunications, counter services and the Royal Mail, be visually linked whilst still retaining each individual identity.
-A shortlist of four companies were selected with each being offered £2000 (worth around £30,000 today) and given around three weeks to prepare their pitch.
+A shortlist of four companies was selected with each being offered £2000 (worth around £30,000 today) and given around three weeks to prepare their pitch.
 Banks & Miles’s idea of a distinctive alphabet, in different colours to indicate the distinct parts of the Post Office business, ultimately proved most appealing to the Post Office Design Committee, and in July 1970 their proposal triumphed over distinguished competition from the Design Research Unit, Conran Design and Crosby/Fletcher/Forbes (Pentagram).

 The Double Line name emphasised a key aspect of the design; whereas earlier inline styles were created by drawing the inlines through the middle of existing letterforms, John Miles’s letters were designed elegantly around their inlines.